rmoncada21/Shebang_scripts/Shell_py/Os/Ejercicios_os.md

 ## 2. List Directories and Files.
 ### Write a Python program to list only directories, files and all directories, files in a specified path.

+## 4. Path Access Checker
+### Write a Python program to check access to a specified path.
+Test the existence, readability, writability and executability of the specified path.